network-observability/network-observability-lab/README.md

 ## Requirements

 The lab environments are designed to set up a small network and an attached observability stack.
-Developed and tested on Debian-based systems, we provide [setup](setup/README.md) documentation to guide you through automatic setup on a DigitalOcean droplet.
+Developed and tested on Debian-based systems, we provide **[setup](setup/README.md) documentation to guide** you through automatic setup on a DigitalOcean droplet.
 This process will provision, install dependencies, and configure the environment automatically.
 But if you want to host the lab environment, ensure the following:

 - `docker` installed (version `26.1.1` or above)
 - `containerlab` for the network lab (version `0.54.2` or above)
 - `netobs` for managing the network lab and observability stack (installed with this repository, more details later)
 - Arista `cEOS` images for the `containerlab` environment.
 You can open an account and download them at [arista.com](https://www.arista.com)

+For detailed setup instructions, please refer to the [setup README](./setup/README.md).
+It provides a comprehensive guide on installing the lab environment on a DigitalOcean Droplet.

 ### Prepare cEOS image